CodeForSocialGood/calltocode.org/docs/PULL_REQUEST_TEMPLATE.md

 #### Description of Changes:
 <!-- Put a description of your changes here -->
-Created parent grid to house filter section and proect list.
-Filter sectin has been moved from being on top of the project list to the left hand side.
-Each checkbox has been placed on a new line and the entire filter section has been formatted using grid.
-Color styling has also been added to title bar sections of the filter box.

 #### TODO:
 <!-- Put any TODO's here -->
-Referencing another story, however, the proect list section will need to be reformatted using grid as well in order to complete the overall formatting of the page.

 <!-- LINKS:
 Contributing guidelines: https://github.com/CodeForSocialGood/calltocode.org/blob/master/docs/CONTRIBUTING.md